Kofoten/simple-cli/README.md

 - `public static bool TryParse(string s, out T value, out string error)`

 Implement the second version if you want to provide a specific error message to the user.

+#### Enums

+Standard C# `enum` types are natively supported and do not require a custom `TryParse` method.
+Furthermore, enums marked with the `[Flags]` attribute are fully supported, allowing users to pass the option multiple times to combine bitwise flags automatically.

+⚠️ Avoid adding a flags enum as a multi value property (`IEnumerable<YourFlagsEnum>`) since that may result in undefined behaviour.

 ### Multi value types